ONLYOFFICE/docspace-api-sdk-csharp/docs/GroupApi.md

 <a id="getgroups"></a>
 # **GetGroups**
-> GroupArrayWrapper GetGroups (Guid? userId = null, bool? manager = null, int? count = null, int? startIndex = null, string? sortBy = null, SortOrder? sortOrder = null, string? filterValue = null, string fields = null)
+> GroupArrayWrapper GetGroups (Guid? userId = null, bool? manager = null, int? count = null, int? startIndex = null, string? sortBy = null, SortOrder? sortOrder = null, string? filterValue = null)

 Returns the general information about all the groups, such as group ID and group manager.   **Note**: This method returns partial group information.